PuEnjoy/Learn-Assembly-FU/lecture00.md

 sub rax, 5          ;subtracts 5 from rax and stores the result in rax sub rax, rcx        ;subtracts rcx from rax and stores the result in rax
 ```

 These instructions are straightforward and should be memorized.
 While these instructions can be used with either a value or a register as the second parameter, some instructions have more specific rules:

 ```asm
 mul rsi             ;will multiply the value in rax by the value in rsi. div rsi             ;divides the value in rdx:rax by rsi (unsigned interger division)
 ```

 **Note to multiplication:** `mul rsi` will multiply the value in rax with rsi and stores the result in rax.
-Since multiplications tend to overflow the size of the registers, the result will overflow into rdx if needed. <br>
+Since multiplications tend to overflow the size of the registers, the result will overflow into rdx if needed.

 **Note to division:** `div rsi` will devide rdx:rax (where rdx hold the high part and rax the low part of the number) and saves the result of the unsigned integer division to rax and the remainder to rdx.
 It is crutial to check that there is no value unrelated to the division stored in rdx and that a potentially important value in rdx is safed before clearing it!

 ## Conditional program flow

 The instructions we've covered so far are a good start, but to implement more complex logic, we need a way to manipulate the flow and execution of the code based on certain conditions—in other words, we need "if statements."

 Unfortunately, NASM does not offer the type of if statements you might already know from higher-level languages.
 For example, in Assembly, conditional instructions like:

 ```python
 if (i < my_value):
     print(f"some value smaller 5: {i}")
 ```

  or simple loops like:

 ```python
 for (i in range(len(my_arr))):
     print(my_arr[i])
 ```

 are not possible in the same form.
-As you will see later, even a simple `print` statement requires multiple instructions. <br>
+As you will see later, even a simple `print` statement requires multiple instructions.

 So how can we implement these instructions?

 ### Jumps and flags

 In many modern high-level programming languages, the `goto` or `jump` operation is considered deprecated or discouraged.
 However, in Assembly, jumps are essential.
 They allow us to jump to specific memory locations and continue executing the program from there.
 Thanks to the assembler (which we will cover in later lectures), we can set labels in our code to mark these locations, making our lives easier since we don't have to deal with raw memory addresses directly.

 ```asm
 my_lable:
     add rax, 1
     jmp my_lable
 ```

 The above code snippet creates an endless loop of incrementing the rax register.

 [addGraphic]